Pujitha123-Puji/Face-Recognition-Based-Attendance-System-Flask-App-With-GUI-/README.md

 **Outcome**:
 The outcome of this project will be a fully functional face recognition-based attendance system implemented as a Flask web application with a GUI.
-It will oCer the following
+It will offer the following
 benefits:
 • Automated attendance tracking: Eliminates the need for manual attendance marking, reducing errors and saving time.
 • Enhanced security: Utilizes facial recognition technology for accurate identification, minimizing the risk of unauthorized access.
-• User-friendly interface: The intuitive GUI allows administrators and users to interact with the system eCortlessly.
+• User-friendly interface: The intuitive GUI allows administrators and users to interact with the system effortlessly.
 • Scalability: The modular design enables easy integration with existing infrastructure and supports scalability for future expansion.
 • Improved eCiciency: Streamlines the attendance management process, leading